1diode/Azure-Security-Week-13-H-W/README-bak.md

   - _TODO: Enter the playbook file._

+  ##  use/demonstrate the yaml related directory structure

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use
   - Machines Being Monitored

 - How to Use the Ansible Build